programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Similar to the videogame streaming platform Twitch, YouTube's structure as a video-sharing and viewing platform involves each video being accompanied by extensive user comments and discussions that can run the gamut in content and purpose.
 While these YouTube comments usually contain short responses to video content or to other comments, these texts can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.

-When users visit YouTube on a computer browser, they are greeted by a now familiar interface:

-{% include figure.html filename="or-en-text-mining-youtube-comments-1.png" alt="Visual description of figure image" caption="Figure 1: WRITE IMAGE CAPTION HERE" %}
+When users visit YouTube.com on a desktop computer browser, they are greeted by familiar interface, with the video prominently featured in the main window frame, recommended videos off to the right, and the posted comments and replies to the video available underneath the video.
+Users can scroll down through comments under a video while it plays either out of sight or through a pop-up window.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
-YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from media.
+YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.

 Videos, including their titles, related metadata, and the video content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments often frame the viewer's encounter with the video content, influencing their interpretations, and inviting participation in the discourse.

-{% include figure.html filename="or-en-text-mining-youtube-comments-2.png" alt="Visual description of figure image" caption="Figure 2: Screenshot of YouTube video about debates over defunding the police in the United States" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-2.png" alt="Screenshot of YouTube website featuring video about debates over defunding the police in the United States" caption="Figure 1: Screenshot of YouTube website featuring video about debates over defunding the police in the United States" %}

 # Lesson Overview
 This lesson explains how to use the R programming language for retrieving and analyzing these YouTube comments and related video metadata.
 Though academic researchers can access the YouTube application programming interface (API) directly through the [YouTube Researcher Program](https://research.youtube/), you will learn how to use a user-friendly API-querying tool that does not require the creation of a researcher account.
 Using [YouTube Data Tools](https://ytdt.digitalmethods.net/), you will learn how to download video metadata and comments, how to sort - or 'wrangle' - and clean that data, and how to analyze the videos' comment threads for underlying meaning and ideological bent.
 Textual data collected through this method can be further analyzed manually or computationally in many additional ways.